garevaloig/Homepage.io/_pages/about.md

 Doctoral research
 ======
-My dissertation explores how family structures and patterns of familial support influence individuals' preferences for welfare policies.
+My dissertation 'Familialism Begets Familialism?
+How Family Solidarity Shapes Welfare Preferences in Europe', explores how family structures and patterns of familial support influence individuals' preferences for welfare policies.
 Specifically, it investigates the following questions:

 - In what ways does receiving family support for social risks—such as youth unemployment or the need for elderly care—shape individuals' willingness to endorse public policies addressing the same risks?